 In AEM, the base path is

 /content/cq:tags and the root node is of type

 Namespaces allow to group things.
-The most typical use-case is to have a namespace per site (for example public versus internal) or per larger application (e.g. Sites or Assets), but namespaces can be used for various other needs.
+The most typical use-case is to have a namespace per site (for example public versus internal) or per larger application (for example, Sites or Assets), but namespaces can be used for various other needs.
 Namespaces are used in the user interface to show only the subset of tags (i.e. tags of a certain namespace) that is applicable to the current content.

 The tag’s namespace is the first level in the taxonomy subtree, which is the node immediately below the taxonomy root node.
 A namespace is a node of type

 All tags have a namespace.
 If no namespace is specified, the tag is assigned to the default namespace, which is

 A container tag is a node of type

 cq:Tag containing any number and type of child nodes, which makes it possible to enhance the tag model with custom metadata.

 Furthermore, container tags (or super-tags) in a taxonomy serve as the subsummation of all subtags.
 For example, content tagged with

 fruit, too.
 That is, searching for content tagged with